 Read more about watches pro tennis players wear.

 Looking for something that will complement your adventurous and thrill-seeking lifestyle?
 You might want to check out the Seiko Velatura SRH013 with its sports-like design.
 The all-black kinetic watch features a 42mm black stainless-steel case.
 The rubber band strap features a threaded tire design that completes its racing car motif.
 The kinetic quartz movement within operates the dial and the day and date display.
 You also don’t need to worry about the dial as it is encased with a durable, scratch-resistant synthetic sapphire crystal.

 If you enjoy the overall aesthetic of the Seiko Novak Djokovic but prefer something a little more subtle, then you should check out the SNP141P1 model.
 This version features a polished stainless-steel build and an accented black and gray dial.
 It features silver-toned Roman numeral markers and hands.
 Two sub-dials show the month as well as track hours.
 It also features a date display below the 12 o’clock position.

 The Seiko Kinetic SNP141P1 comes with a 42.9mm diameter case.
-It also takes advantage of the durability and high scratch-resistance of the sapphire crystal which it uses for its dial window.
-The build of the Seiko Kinetic SNP141P1 also gives it a solid 100-meter water resistance making it suitable for light recreational water activities as well.
+It also takes advantage of the durability and high scratch-resistance of the sapphire crystal, which it uses for its dial window.
+The build of the Seiko Kinetic SNP141P1 also gives it a solid 100-meter water resistance making it suitable for light recreational water activities.